silvanm/entrancescreen/README.md

 # Entrance-Screen - A info-screen with face recognition

-Combining an evaluation of Flutter, Google ML Kit, Azure Face Recognition with a useful gadget for our house: A app which tells me what to wear and notifies me if the babysitter is on time :-) Following my tradition of recycling old smartphones.
+Combining an evaluation of Flutter, Google ML Kit, Azure Face Recognition with a useful gadget for our house: A app which tells me everything I need to know before I leave the house.
+And it recognizes who is entering the house.

+Following my tradition of recycling old smartphones.
 This time a Huawei Nexus 6P.

 [Click here for Web-version of the app](https://entrancescreen.firebaseapp.com/flutter)